ductsoup/Mycodo-hyrdoponic-build/README.md

 Part of my day job is designing and building industrial control and building automation systems.
 Mechanical timers and checking water quality with handheld devices absolutely works but seemed a little low-tech.
 What I wanted was something easy to assemble with common tools that I could monitor remotely.

-Raspberry Pi with all it's available HATs and such was the obvious place to start.
-To that I added Atlas water quality devices and a very capable relay board I found online.
+Raspberry Pi was the obvious place to start.
+To that I added some Atlas devices for water quality, some environmental monitoring and a very capable relay HAT for running lights, pumps, etc.

 ## Hardware
 - Raspberry Pi 3B or 4B (or equivalent)